Published February 24, 2021

 But for certain investors, tactical can be a useful tool to manage risk and take advantage of the opportunity and some of these riskier assets, like high-yield bonds.

 Yeah, exactly.
 And we often say that, “Your concerns are as important as your returns,” which simply means that you can’t ignore the risk side of the equation.
 Our Tactical High Income strategy aims to deliver income in a low-yield environment, while keeping risk in mind.

 Josh, I think that says it well in is probably a perfect note to end on.
 Thank you very much for joining me in this conversation.
 Looking forward to the ones we have down the road.

 Yeah.
 Thanks for having me, Jeff.
 This has been great.

 Excellent.
 This has been Jeff DeMaso and Josh Jurbala from Adviser Investments, thanking you for listening to The Adviser You Can Talk To Podcast.
 If you enjoyed this conversation, please subscribe and review our show.
 You can check us out at adviserinvestments.com/podcasts.
 Your feedback really is always welcome.
 If you have any questions or topics you’d like us to explore, please email us at info@Adviserinvestments.com.
 Thank you very much for listening.

 Podcast released on February 24, 2021.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
-For more information on each individual featured in this podcast, see the Our People section of our website.
+Personalized tax advice and tax return preparation is available through a separate, written engagement agreement with Adviser Investments Tax Solutions..

 Adviser Investments' logo is a registered trademark of Adviser Investments, LLC.